MInD-Laboratory/MATB-Workload-Classification-Facial-Pose-Data/gsr/README.md

 2. **Clean signal** - Remove noise and smooth the EDA signal
 3. **Decompose** - Separate into phasic (SCR) and tonic (SCL) components
 4. **Detect SCR peaks** - Identify skin conductance responses
+5. **Apply windowing** - Segment signals into 60-second overlapping windows
-5. **Extract features** - Compute interval-related EDA metrics
+6. **Extract features** - Compute interval-related EDA metrics for each window

 The pipeline integrates with the pose pipeline's condition mapping system and produces output compatible with random forest modeling.

 **Output**: Cleaned EDA signals, SCR/SCL components, peak locations, and comprehensive EDA features with participant and condition labels.
+Features are computed on 60-second windows with 50% overlap to capture temporal dynamics and enable multimodal fusion with pose/ECG/eye tracking data.

 ## Directory Structure